 - Total funding budget no more than 6 million euros

-- Applicant is a consortium
+- Applicant is an individual research team or a consortium

 Before you log in to the online services (SARA) to fill in the application, make sure to carefully read the call text below as well as the Read more section (top right), especially the terms and conditions.
 In the event of inconsistencies between the call text and the terms and conditions (general conditions and guidelines for use of the funding), the text contained in the terms and conditions takes precedence.

 Read the full call text below.
 Click on the link below to print the text or save it in PDF format.

 Atmospheric carbon compounds can be captured, stored (CCS, carbon capture and storage) and utilised (CCU, carbon capture and utilisation).
 C1 compounds (CO2, CO, CH4, CH3OH) are potential sources of raw material for the production of various kinds of materials, such as plastics, lubricants, platform and fine chemicals as well as fuels.
 The industrial sector, too, urgently needs to lower greenhouse gas emissions and increase resource and process efficiency.

 The primary objective of the C1 Value programme is to produce new scientific information and competence in the following fields:

 - catalytic conversion and synthetic chemistry of C1 compounds, development of homogeneous and heterogeneous catalysts, (stereoselective) platform, fine chemical and polymer syntheses, and related molecular modelling